 F. Individuals understand (and are drawn to) moral reasoning one stage above their own.

 G. Individuals at different stages may come to the same moral decisions, but their reasons will differ.

 H. A person’s actions are not always consistent with his/her moral reasoning.

 6. Describe Kohlberg's six stages (See stage descriptions).
 As each stage is presented, ask students for examples of reasoning at that stage from those provided in the discussion activity.

-7. After all six stages are presented, ask students to determine the stages of the three solutions for each of the four dilemmas.
+7. After all six stages are presented, ask students to determine the stages of the three solutions they chose for each of the four dilemmas.

 8. In conclusion, teachers may wish to present Carol Gilligan's alternative perspective on moral development: